University of Applied Sciences and Arts Northwestern Switzerland: Organisation

 The strategic management body of the FHNW is the Fachhochschule Council, which is elected by the governments of the supporting cantons.
 Operationally, the FHNW is managed by the executive committee (Crispino Bergamaschi) and the Directorate.

 The overall supervision of the FHNW is exercised by the parliaments of the four supporting cantons.
 They set up an Interparliamentary Commission (IPK).
 The four cantonal governments are responsible for joint supervision of the FHNW, and their business is prepared by the government committee and the four directors of education.
 Financial supervision is carried out by the financial controls of the supporting cantons.

-The FHNW consists of nine Schools (* = main location), and one more is planned (to be announced early 2025):
+The FHNW consists of ten Schools (* = main location):